citizenlabsgr/community/governance/cl_bylaws.md

 ### Section 4.4	Agenda

 The Chair shall set the agenda for each meeting of the Organization, preside over meetings of the Board of Directors, supervise preparation of reports or documents as required to meet the interests of the organization.
+Any director may submit agenda items for consideration to the Chair.

 ### Section 4.5	Duties of Officers

-Chairperson.
-The Chairperson shall preside over all meetings, execute meeting agendas, Vice Chairperson.
-The Vice Chairperson shall act for the Chairperson in his/her absence.
+- Chairperson: The Chairperson shall preside over all meetings, execute meeting agenda.
+- Vice Chairperson: The Vice Chairperson shall act for the Chairperson in his/her absence.
-Treasurer.
-The Treasurer shall review and keep all records of the organization’s financial transactions and situations.
+- Treasurer: The Treasurer shall review and keep all records of the organization’s financial transactions and situations.
-Secretary.
-The Secretary shall keep minutes, submit meeting notices, maintain records of attendance. and make reports as directed by the Board of Directors.
+- Secretary: The Secretary shall keep minutes, submit meeting notices, maintain records of attendance. and make reports as directed by the Board of Directors.

 ### Section 4.6	Removal of Officers